kabirfaisal1/PasswordGenerater/README.md

  7. User by clicking any three or more criteria with length >128
  8. User by clicking any three or more criteria with length between 8 to 128
- 9. User by clicking any three (use TC 3 or 2) or more criteria (TC 1) and hit cancel on lenght
- 10. User by clicking any three (use TC 3 or 2) or more criteria (TC 1) with alphabet vaule as the length
+ 9. User by clicking any three (use TC 3 or 2) or more criteria (TC 1) and hit cancel on lenght 10.User by clicking any three (use TC 3 or 2) or more criteria (TC 1) with alphabet vaule as the length
 ```